4-Methylbenzaldehyde

 4-Methylbenzaldehyde is the aromatic aldehyde with the formula CH3C6H4CHO.
 It is a colorless liquid.
 Commercially available, it may be prepared from the Friedel-Crafts formylation of toluene with carbon monoxide and hydrogen chloride under Gattermann-Koch conditions.
-4-Methylbenzaldehyde has a cherry-like scent similar to benzaldehyde.
+4-Methylbenzaldehyde has a cherry-like scent similar to benzaldehyde, and finds some use in the fragrance industry.

+4-Methylbenzaldehyde is a precursor to terephthalic acid, which is used to make various plastics.